How to use Yellorn

 Publish a payload as a mock REST endpoint

-Sign in (free) and click Publish in the toolbar.
-Yellorn returns a global HTTPS URL anyone can GET / POST / PUT / PATCH / DELETE against.
+Sign in (free) and click Publish.
+Yellorn returns a global HTTPS URL anyone can GET / POST / PUT / PATCH / DELETE.
 The owner-only portal at

-/webhook/<slug>shows every incoming request with method, headers, body, source IP, and timestamp.Configure the canned response status code (200 / 401 / 429 / 500) from the portal to simulate failure paths without redeploying anything.
+/webhook/<slug>shows every request — method, headers, body, source IP, and timestamp.Configure the canned response status code (200 / 401 / 429 / 500) from the portal to simulate failure paths without redeploying anything.

 Dispatch outbound HTTP requests